kyma-project/kyma/docs/helm-broker/08-01-configure-hb.md

 title: Tutorials
 ---

-By default, the Helm Broker fetches bundles listed in the `index.yaml` file from the `bundles` repository [release](https://github.com/kyma-project/bundles/releases).
-This tutorial shows how to configure the Helm Broker to fetch cluster-wide and Namespace-scoped bundle definitions from other remote HTTPS servers.
+By default, the Helm Broker fetches addons listed in the `index.yaml` file from the `bundles` repository [release](https://github.com/kyma-project/bundles/releases).
+This tutorial shows how to configure the Helm Broker to fetch cluster-wide and Namespace-scoped addon definitions from other remote HTTPS servers.

 ## Steps

-Follow these steps to configure the Helm Broker to fetch bundle definitions from other remote HTTPS servers.
+Follow these steps to configure the Helm Broker to fetch addon definitions from other remote HTTPS servers.

 <div tabs>
   <details>